laczkobalazs/irems-test-tasks/README.md

 #### Create a backup script for PostgreSQL using pg_dump that compresses and encrypts the backup file (important: the unencrypted file should never be stored in the file system during the process).
 The backup script needs to be executed every night.
 Also, a sys admin should be able to run the script manually.
 Create a documentation and a procedure for the script, so that a new DevOps employee can understand the backup regime from the documentation and can check that the backup ran properly, or execute the backup script manually.

+Please see the bash script in the "task-2" directory.
+The script takes 1 argument, the name of the database, and can be run manually by sys admin.
+Required to have RSA key pairs to run this script which has to be made once, stored in a secure location and thus should not be part of the script which might be run daily.
+Right now the script assumes the keys are in the root directory, which shouldn't be there, but I decided to set this for the sake of convinience.
+Script to generete public key e.g.: 'ssh-keygen -t rsa' to start up the interactive prompt.
+For running this automatized in certain time-interval, I would use cron/ crontab to schedule this script.

 ### 3 - Running GitLab with Docker Compose

 #### Create a Dockerfile and a Docker Compose file that starts up a GitLab server so that: